neutrons/data_workflow/docs/developer/architecture/overview.rst

 WebMon uses an `ActiveMQ <https://activemq.apache.org/>`_ message broker as the main method of communication between services.
-The message broker also serves as a load balancer by distributing post-processing jobs to the available autoreducers in a round-robin fashion.
+The message broker also serves as a load balancer by distributing post-processing jobs to the available instances of Post-Processing Agent in a round-robin fashion.
 Communication with Live Data Server and ONCat occurs via their respective REST API:s.

 Table 1 lists the type of communication between pairs services, which are loosely categorized as "client" and "service" in that interaction.